Chehalis–Centralia Railroad: History

 In early 2019, the No. 15 was found to have major boiler damage and could no longer be steamed safely and it was out of service for several years.
 Repairs were expected to be completed by mid-to-late 2021 but severe washouts to the rail lines in February 2022 hampered the efforts.
 Funding to restore the line was requested from FEMA and the SBA.
 The funding was granted, and a complete restoration and overhaul of the line was completed in mid-2023.
 During this period of time, major work was completed both on the line and in the yard that had been deferred for years.
 This included a complete re tamp and regulation of the rail line, over 1,000 ties replaced, and cosmetic restoration of the depot and engine No. 6.
 Repairs of Locomotive 15 was suspended due to lack of funding but resumed thanks to state legislation.
 After an evaluation of two steam locomotives at the Chehalis-Centralia Railroad Museum (CCRM) in 2024, restorations were estimated to cost $1.0 million per engine.
 The CCRM announced that their collection of 600-series rail cars were also undergoing renovations and new trips, including a ride to the Willapa Hills, were planned.

 The CCRM once owned a railway turntable but was never implemented due to the site's lowland nature and concerns over flooding.
-In a non-monetary trade with Northwest Railway Museum in Snoqualmie, the turntable was exchanged for a 1950s passenger car in 2025.
+In a non-monetary trade with Northwest Railway Museum in Snoqualmie, the turntable is planned to be exchanged for a 1950s Pullman coach.